We are Osprey FX

 RISK WARNING NOTICE FOR FOREIGN EXCHANGE

-- This notice cannot disclose all the risks and other significant aspects of foreign exchange and Contracts for Differences.
+- This notice cannot disclose all the risks and other significant aspects of foreign exchange.
 You should not deal in these products unless you understand their nature and the extent of your exposure to risk.
 You should also be satisfied that the product is suitable for you in light of your circumstances and financial position.
 Certain strategies, such as a “spread” position or a “straddle”, may be as risky as a simple Long or Short position.

 Although forex and derivative instruments can be used for the management of investment risk, some of these products are unsuitable for many investors.
 You should not engage in any dealings directly or indirectly in derivative products unless you know and understand the risks involved in them and that you may lose entirely all of your money.
 Different instruments involve different levels of exposure to risk and in deciding whether to trade in such instruments you should be aware of the following points: